 // Here we use the new provided setImageWithURL: method to load the web image

 placeholderImage:[UIImage imageNamed:@"placeholder.png"]]; //2

-If you do not want to use external library then it is possible to write down own code but one thing that keeps in mind very clear that we provide a number limit to download images remotely every time.
-Consider you have 1000 images to download but you provide a number limit (it can be 10 or other) so it can download only 10 images for you everytime instead of 1000 images simultaneously.
-It can be visible rows of tableview.
+It is feasible to write customized code if you do not wish to utilize an external library, but keep in mind that we have a limit on the number of pictures that may be downloaded remotely each time.
+Consider that you have 1,000 photographs to download but that you are limited to a certain number (for example, 10 or other) so that it may only grab 10 images at once instead of 1000.
+It’s possible that the table view has visible rows.
 To know how to download image asynchronously using a number limit you can refer to https://developer.apple.com/library/ios/samplecode/LazyTableImages/Introduction/Intro.html

 Need experts to code for you?
 Get in touch with our team of specialists today!